 CANONIDIBA INDIANS.
 The Canonidiba Indians are known from a single 1691 Spanish missionary report that lists them as a group that lived to the southeast of the Hasinais of eastern Texas.
 As no distance was specified, it is impossible to tell whether the Canonidibas were in eastern Texas or western Louisiana.
 Their affiliations are unknown.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "CANONIDIBA INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmc24), accessed May 23, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "Canonidiba Indians," accessed March 28, 2017, http://www.tshaonline.org/handbook/online/articles/bmc24.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.